radian-software/straight.el/README.md

 packages such as AUCTeX correctly, which was previously impossible.
 Note that the user option must be customized *before* the `straight.el` [bootstrap][#quickstart].

-### June 24, 2018

-You can now use the [`watchexec`][watchexec] utility to detect modifications to package files and trigger rebuilds when appropriate.
-This produces a faster startup time than using `find(1)`, yet is more robust than live modification detection via `before-save-hook`.
-Customize `straight-check-for-modifications` to try it out.

-### June 21, 2018

-There is an improved API for `straight-check-for-modifications`.
-You may now specify a list of symbols instead of just a single symbol.
-See the docstring for more information.

-### June 5, 2018

-Live modification checking is significantly improved.
-It no longer misses modifications if you have multiple Emacs sessions or use the repository management commands.
-Also, manually invoking `straight-check-package` or `straight-check-all` can still use `find(1)` to catch missed modifications, if you customize `straight-check-for-modifications` to `live-with-find`.

-### May 31, 2018

-Autoloads caching is now enabled by default.

 [#principles]: #guiding-principles
 [#quickstart]: #getting-started